voicebase/voicebase-docs/docs/how-to-guides/languages.rst

 Spanish Mexico       es-MX      √             √            √                √             √          √         √
 ===================  =====  =============  ========= ================  ===============  ===========  ===================

+Note: en-UK and en-AU use the en-US functions for Keywords, Topics, Number Formatting and PCI.

 Configuring Language Support
 ----------------------------